sematext/docs/docs/agents/sematext-agent/linux-installation.md

 ---

-**Note:** If you have SELinux enabled, see [How can I get the Agent running when SELinux is enabled](/monitoring/spm-faq/#how-can-i-get-the-agent-running-when-selinux-is-enabled).

 ## Configure communication with Sematext Cloud using your Infra App Token

 Once the Sematext Agent is installed, you need to configure it to communicate with Sematext Cloud.
 This is done by setting your Infra App token using the following command: